otrego/go-type1/README.md

 ### Using the Fonts

-It should just work!
-What do I mean?
-Just make sure in your LaTeX, you have the following at the top:
+At this point, it should just work!
+Make sure in your LaTeX, you have the following at the top:

 ```latex
 \usepackage[T1]{fontenc}
 ```

-Then, LaTeX should just use the Type1 font.
+Then, LaTeX should be able use the new Type1 fonts.

 See the example below for more information.
 Ther are also more exmaple TeX files in the examples/ directory.